Why Sites Like Kotaku Deserve to Fail | A Hogwarts Legacy Review Rebuttal

 Belabored Biases

 Ever since the social media mob decided that J.K.
-Rowling should be exiled or exterminated for her opinions, I have not seen a video game “news” website more determined to to talk about how much they hate her and why you should hate her too than Kotaku and their affiliated domains.
+Rowling should be exiled or exterminated for her opinions, I have not seen a video game “news” website more determined to talk about how much they hate her and why you should hate her too than Kotaku and their affiliated domains.
 I find this statement stupid in and of itself because J.K.
 Rowling is an author, not a game designer, so why even talk about her on your video game website?
 Obviously, the aforementioned Hogwarts Legacy game is the basic justification, but I’ve certainly seen her name appear on the site (along with the word “transphobic”) without being related to the game.
 In the recent weeks leading up to and after the game’s release, I’ve seen them feature all sorts of articles from their own and affiliated domains.
 They’ve listed other games you could play instead of Hogwarts Legacy (link 1 & link 2).
 I’ve seen an article showing how you could play other games with mods in them to make you look like Harry Potter instead of Hogwarts Legacy.
-And as for the article I listed above, if you look at the actual URL, the word “transphobia” is in the web address.
+As for the article I listed above, if you look at the actual URL, the word “transphobia” is in the web address.
 You’d think they really didn’t want you to buy this game, but I’ve also seen Kotaku feature an article from their affiliated site The Inventory, which advertises a discount on Hogwarts Legacy if you click the link they listed.
 Nothing like a little hypocrisy for the clicks to drive your point home.

 For some reason, the people at Kotaku and other sites like it chose Hogwarts Legacy as the game to hate because it’s associated with the intellectual property (IP) created by Rowling.
 Never mind the fact that the IP also happens to be bigger than Star Wars.
 Never mind the fact that Rowling likely had minimal input on the development of the game.
 Never mind the fact that the game was developed by countless individuals of all different backgrounds who spent their own efforts, passion, and creativity making the game they wanted to make that took place in the Harry Potter universe.
 Just because Rowling will get some royalty checks from people purchasing it, Hogwarts Legacy is something you shouldn’t play, even though she gets royalty checks from practically everything else officially associated with her brand.
 People who haven’t been paying attention to the developing drama around the game or Rowling—of which there are millions—would just buy Hogwarts Legacy because they like Harry Potter and want to play the game associated with it.
 The game also happens to be made well enough to be well-received by the general public that it has been a financial success.